 9. Of course wearing heels will always give you height, but there are other shoe design features to be aware of.
 Lower vamps, meaning the shoe only covers a little more than your toes (think toe cleavage,) elongate legs as do pointed toes.
 If possible, avoid ankle straps and t-straps, both of which cut your legs off.

 10. Finally, where to find petite clothing?
-Dillards, Neiman Marcus, Bloomingdales, Nordstrom, Lord & Taylor, Macy’s, J. Jill, Banana Republic, Ann Taylor, Ann Taylor Loft, Talbot’s, Gap, Old Navy, Eddie Bauer, and countless online retailers.
+Dillards, Bloomingdales, Nordstrom, Macy’s, Banana Republic, Ann Taylor, Ann Taylor Loft, Talbot’s, White House Black Market, and countless online retailers.

 While finding petite clothing can be a challenge, following these tips and tricks can help you look taller, slimmer, sleek, and chic!
 And really, isn’t that what we all want?
 These guidelines are just the tip of the iceberg.
 The chapter Short and Chic in Image Power, written by Kimberly Law, AICI CIP, is absolutely packed with strategies for “Using the Magic of Illusion to Look Taller and More Stylish.”
 I also encourage you explore this blog and to subscribe to the e-Style Tip of the Month* to learn more about how to dress for your body type and professional image.